curlmate-dev/.github/profile/README.md

 # .github
-open src cli tool in ts, that generates a sure to work curl based on api specific gotchas.
+A CLI tool to generate cURL commands for a service based on user prompts.
 Launching soon!!!